 Despite the rapid rise in prosperity in Asia, there are still low levels of insurance cover and limited social safety nets.

 This is evidenced by 39 per cent of health and protection spend still being paid out-of-pocket, and an estimated 80 per cent of the population of Asia still without insurance cover.
 Combined with rising prosperity and ageing populations, this creates a large and growing health and protection gap that has been estimated at US\$1.8 trillion.
 Our goal is to close the health, protection and savings gaps across Asia and Africa.

 To achieve this, we are focused on four areas:

+1 Digital innovation where we make healthcare services

+and financial management tools easily available.

+2 Inclusive offerings

-- > Digital innovation, where we make healthcare services and financial management tools easily available; - Inclusive offerings, where we develop more inclusive products and services for underserved segments of society, including products suitable for a wider range of income groups such as through our 'bite-sized' insurance products; - > Meeting the changing needs of our customers and ensuring they have the best access to our products through our multi-channel and integrated distribution approach; and - Promoting financial literacy so that people gain knowledge of financial management and have a deeper understanding of protection benefits.
+where we develop more inclusive products and services for underserved segments of society, including products suitable for a wider range of income groups such as through our 'bite-sized' insurance products.

+3 Meeting the changing needs of our customers and ensuring they have the best access to our products through our multi-channel and integrated distribution approach.

+4 Promoting financial literacy so that people gain knowledge of financial management and have a deeper understanding of protection benefits.

-Digital innovation
+1 Digital innovation

 Digitalisation supports greater accessibility as more consumers, particularly those in developing markets across Asia and Africa with relatively high smartphone penetration rates, begin to rely on digital channels for financial products and services.
-By scaling up our use of digital technology, we can help make healthcare and financial security more accessible and affordable, and support our customers to prevent, postpone and protect against ill-health.